Scalable mixed-domain Gaussian process modeling and model reduction for longitudinal data: Conclusion

-\section{CONCLUSION}
+The approximation method that we use requires that the continuous kernels are stationary.
+Non-stationary effects can still be modeled by applying a warping on the input first, and then using a stationary kernel (see for example \cite{snoek2014}).
+Another limitation is that we use kernels that are composed of sums and products of base kernels.
+It is possible to construct a mixed-domain kernel that does not fit into this family, as is done in \secname~S2.2, where we study one such kernel.
+However, we find this example rather artificial, and in reality additive kernels with low-dimensional base kernels have demonstrated good predictive performance \citep{lu22}, and have the advantage of increased model interpretability.

+In \secname~\ref{s: results}, the largest data size that was analyzed was $N = 12775$ observations.
+In \secname~S2.3, we push the modeling framework further to study the practical scalability limit.
+We find estimate that with our implementation, it is viable to analyze data sets on the order of $N=10^5$ when the total number of basis functions $M$ is on the order of hundreds (see \secname~\ref{s: basic_idea}).
+This practical limit arises largely due to using full Bayesian inference with MCMC, as Stan does not scale well to millions of observations.

+\section{Conclusion}

 Gaussian processes offer an attractive framework for specifying flexible models using a kernel language.
-The computational cost of their exact inference however limits possible applications to small data sets.
+The computational cost of their exact inference however limits possible applications to small data sets, and the complexity of alternative model spaces poses additional limits for the scalability of a useful model building workflow.
 Our scalable framework opens up a rich class of GP models to be used in large scale applications of various fields of science as the computational complexity is linear with respect to data size.
 We have presented a scalable approximation scheme for mixed-domain covariance functions, and demonstrated its use in the context of Bayesian GP regression.
 However, it can also be applied in GP applications where the kernel hyperparameters are optimized using a marginal likelihood criterion.

-We recall that we have assumed that the categorical kernels are symmetric, and continuous kernels are stationary.
-Non-stationary effects can still be modeled by applying a warping on the input first, and then using a stationary kernel (see for example \citep{cheng2019}).
-Another limitation of the approach is that when the number of product terms in a kernel grows, the total number of basis functions required for that component grows exponentially and can become too large.
-This still leaves us with a large class of mixed-domain GP models that are scalable.

-\begin{Figure} {Results for the US election prediction experiment with $B=24$ and $c=2.0$.
-Figures \textbf{a)}-\textbf{c)} show the marginal posterior distribution of each of the three components $f^{(1)}$, $f^{(2)}$ and $f^{(3)}$ (mean $\pm$ two times standard deviation).
-Standard deviation is not shown for $f^{(2)}$ and $f^{(3)}$ for clarity.} \end{Figure}